sunderedsystems/s5e.sunderedsystems.com/docs/rogue.md

 ---

-### Like Shadow
+### Like Mist
-Once per round, the rogue is able to disengage, even if they are out of movement.
+The rogue is able to disengage, even if they are out of movement.

 ---